justeattakeaway/pie/packages/tools/pie-wrapper-react/README.md

 This package references a `custom-elements.json` file, which is generated via a `yarn cem analyze` command from the npm package `@custom-elements-manifest/analyzer`.
 This package searches through the repo for any custom elements and condenses it's information, such as events and attributes, into a large json object - making it easier to use for wrappers.

-To use the react wrapper in an application, import `Pie{Component}React` from the package of the component.
+To use the react wrapper in an application, import `Pie{Component}` from the package of the component, with the additional import of `dist/react`.
 For example:

 ```
-import { PieButtonReact } from '@justeattakeaway/pie-button'
+import { PieButton } from '@justeattakeaway/pie-button/dist/react'
 ```

 Note: In order for the `custom-elements-manifest/analyzer` to recognise events inside your component, please declare the event inside the `this.dispatchEvent` function.
 For example: